DataDog/hiring-engineers/answers.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* We notice that the maximum of Apache requests per second is twice as low as the MySQL.
 The max requests per second amount is at 200 for Apache, and 400 for MySQL

 # Level 3

-For this part, I will use my Vagrant environment as there are more pages to view (more blog-posts), so the analysis seems more interesting

 ## Tag your metrics with support (one tag for all metrics)